 Today, film is made and screened digitally.
 Analogue film technology is on its way out.
 If future generations are to be able to access our Archival Film Collections, from the late 19th century to the 21st century, they must be digitized.

-The Swedish government granted the Swedish Film Institute SEK 40 million (about €4.2m) over five years from 2014 to begin this major digitization project.
+The Swedish government first granted the Swedish Film Institute SEK 40 million (about €4.2m) over five years from 2014 to begin this major digitization project.
 This sum is enough for approximately 500 films.
 In December 2017 the government granted permanent fundings for the digitization of the Swedish film heritage.
 The digitization will conitue from 2019 in the same extent as the first five years.

 Frequently asked questions

 Why do the Archival Film Collections need to be digitized?

 There are two answers to that questions: because of the threats, and because of the opportunities.

 The films have to be digitized to actually be seen.
 As cinemas in Sweden have transferred to digital technology, all older films that only exist in analogue form (35 mm celluloid) can no longer be screened unless they are digitized.
 The vast majority of cinemas have got rid of their analogue projectors as they have switched to digital, and for the few that do remain, spare parts and servicing are rapidly growing problems.